 - Are there children involved?

-Do you want to be able to say in the home during the
+- Do you want to be able to say in the home during the divorce?

-- Will moving out affect my financial interest in the property?
+- Will moving out affect your financial interest in the property?

-Somethings to consider when making a decision to leave include:
+Some things to consider when making a decision to leave:

-- If your children are living in the marital home this may limit your access them
+- If your children are living in the marital home, this may limit your access to them.

 I discuss this topic more in depth in my article “Should I move out of the marital home during a divorce?” and “Steps to Take Before Moving Out of the Marital Residence During a Divorce.”